Clear Jel…try it, you’ll like it!

 One last possibility…did you use an instant?
 Or the regular?
 Remember, instant won’t hold up as well.
 That may be the issue.

-Have you ever wondered what’s the difference among these different thickening products?
+Have you ever wondered what’s the difference between pectin, gelatin, or Clear Jel thickening products?
 Let’s discuss how you use these ingredients, which foods they go with, and the proper way to use them in your kitchen.

-Pomona’s Pectin is a very low-sugar alternative for canning.
+Pomona’s Pectin is a very low-sugar alternative for canning jams/jellies.

 Pin This for Later: